EDMdesigner/EDMDesigner-API-Example-PHP-Admin/README.md

 #### Parameters (you should post):
    * _id {String} /REQUIRED/ The id of the group.
 Note that it has to be a valid MongoDB _id.
 It's best if you use the values that you got when you listed your groups with the /json/groups/list route.
    * name {String} The name you want to give to the group
-   * featureSwitch {Object} The features that available for users belong to this group.
-Please note that now it doesn't has any function, but later there will be a list of possible features which you can choose from.
+   * featureSwitch {Object} The features that are available for users belong to this group.
+Please note that now it doesn't have any function, but later there will be a list of possible features which you can choose from.

 ####Answer:
 A newly updated group object:
   - _id {String} MongoDB id of the group
-  - featureSwitch {Object} The features that available for users belong to this group.
-Please note that now it doesn't has any function, but later there will be a list of possible features which you can choose from.
+  - featureSwitch {Object} The features that are available for users belong to this group.
+Please note that now it doesn't have any function, but later there will be a list of possible features which you can choose from.
   - name {String} The name of the group

 Or it can be an error object: